mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/README.md

 <img src="Images/Cover Photo.png" alt="Cover Photo" width="\linewidth"/>

-This repository contains the source code, CAD files, and datasets for the paper "A Novel 3D-Printed Device for Unconstrained Grip Force Measurements: Design and Validation in Human Experiments".
+This repository contains the source code for the paper "A Novel 3D-Printed Device for Unconstrained Grip Force Measurements: Design and Validation in Human Experiments".
 This paper has been submitted to IEEE Transactions on Haptics.

 ## Setup Tutorial
 [Click here](https://youtu.be/9uq_tFdBbcg?si=LtT3Q0BiFbUa_C0i) to view a step-by-step tutorial covering how to assemble and calibrate the device.

 ## Software
 ### Calibration and Programming of Arduino
 The code to calibrate and program the arduino are provided in the [Grip Sensor Code/Arduino](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/Arduino) folder.

 A README file is provided in the folder, explaining the steps to calibrate and program the device.

 ### Data Collection through MATLAB and C++
 The code to record device data using MATLAB and C++ are provided in the [Grip Sensor Code/MATLAB](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/MATLAB) and [Grip Sensor Code/C++](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/C%2B%2B) folders, respectively.

 ## Hardware
 * [Arduino Nano](https://a.co/d/btdwUGS)